On the ubiquity of Arf rings: Characterization in terms of the algebras

 \section{Characterization in terms of the algebras $A^I$}

-As J. Lipman proved in \cite{L}, the ring $A$ is Arf if and only if all local rings infinitely near to $A$, i.e., the localizations of the blowing-ups of $A$, have minimal multiplicity.
+As J. Lipman proved in \cite{L}, a ring $A$ is Arf if and only if all the local rings infinitely near to $A$, i.e., the localizations of the blow-ups of $A$, have minimal multiplicity.
 See \cite[Theorem 2.2]{L} for details.
 In this section, we investigate a characterization of weakly Arf rings in terms of the algebras $A^I$ of $I$ in $\Lambda(A)$.

 \begin{prop} Let $I \subseteq A$ be an ideal of $A$.
 Suppose that $I = \overline{(a)}$ and $I^2 = aI$ for some $a \in I \cap W(A)$.
 Set $B = I:I ~(= A^I)$.
 Then the following conditions are equivalent. \begin{enumerate}[$(1)$] \item $B$ is a weakly Arf ring. \item If $x \in I \cap W(A)$, $y, z \in A$ such that $y/x, z/x \in \overline{A}$, then $yz/x \in A$. \end{enumerate} \end{prop}